Siege of Yodfat: Roman siege

 With the completion of the assault ramp, Vespasian ordered a battering ram brought up against the wall.
 Various stratagems were used by the defenders against the ram, including lowering sacks filled with chaff to receive its blows (until these were torn away by the Romans) and sallying forth and setting fire to the ram.
 Josephus also chronicles an incident in which one of the defenders, renowned for his strength, cast a huge stone on the ram from above, breaking off its head.
 Nevertheless, the attempts to batter down the wall continued.
 When Vespasian himself was wounded by a defender's dart, the Romans were so incensed that they continued their bombardment of the wall throughout the night.
-By morning a breach had been created and the Romans were ready to assault the walls.
-The besieged, however, charged through the breach, and when the Roman attempted to scale the walls, scalding oil was poured down upon them from above and they were beaten back.
+By morning, a breach had been created, and the Romans were ready to assault the walls.
+The besieged, however, charged through the breach, and when the Romans attempted to scale the walls, scalding oil was poured down upon them from above, and they were beaten back.

-Vespasian's next ploy was to raise the siege ramp even further, and in order to protect his soldiers he had three siege towers built, each 15m tall.
+Vespasian's next ploy was to raise the siege ramp even further, and in order to protect his soldier,s he had three siege towers built, each 15m tall.
 Raining missiles on the defenders, the towers allowed the Roman soldiers beneath to complete their siege works, heightening the ramp until it surpassed the city walls.